defano/wyldcard/README.md

 * Organize information in stacks of cards: Cards support a foreground and background layer; buttons and fields come in a variety of styles similar to HyperCard's; text fields hold richly-styled text.
 * Paint and draw using all the original paint tools, patterns and image transforms (via the [JMonet library](https://www.github.com/defano/jmonet)).
 Supports full-color graphics and alpha transparency.
 * Attach scripts to buttons, fields, cards, backgrounds and stacks; most aspects of the HyperTalk 2.4.1 language have been implemented, including chunk expressions, message passing and context-sensitive evaluation of _factors_.
+Debug problems with a built-in debugger.
 * Compose music using HyperCard's original sound effects (`flute`, `harpsichord` and `boing`); `dial` telephone numbers; and `speak` text.
 * Animate cards and objects with one of 23 visual effects (provided by the [JSegue library](https://www.github.com/defano/jsegue)).